 Ms Van der Merwe is a mining geologist responsible for the mining-related geology and resources of the Assore Subsidiary Companies (comprising the pyrophyllite and chromite mines) and is also concerned with the company's iron and manganese mines.
-She has been the Assore group geologist since 2013 and involved with strategic and resource investment decisions of the company.
-Ms Van der Merwe is a member of SACNASP and the GSSA.
+She has been a geologist for the Assore group since 2013 and involved with strategic and resource investment decisions of the company.
+Ms Van der Merwe is a member of SACNASP, GSSA and AusIMM.
 During the past three years Ms Van der Merwe has not served as a director of any other listed company.